-The funds' proxy voting record for the most recent period ended June 30 of each year is available free of charge to any unitholder of the funds upon request at any time after August 31 of that year.
-Investors in the funds may request a copy of the funds' proxy voting record upon request, without charge, by calling 1-888-888-3147 or by e-mailing Steadyhand at info@steadyhand.com.
+The funds' proxy voting record for the most recent period ended June 30 of each year is available free of charge at any time after August 31 of that year on the funds' designated website at www.steadyhand.com.
+Alternatively, investors in the funds may request a copy of the funds' proxy voting record upon request, without charge, by calling 1-888-888-3147 or by e-mailing Steadyhand at info@steadyhand.com.